What is a green business?

 Many small businesses have found that going green is a way to compete with larger, less scrupulous, multiples; and advertise their green credentials as much as possible.

-Green, greener or greenest?
+Green, greener or greenest business?

 There is a difference between advertising yourself as a ‘green’ business and simply making sure your business practice is as green as possible.